skoundin/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
+The step5 covers the explanation of draw_lines function was modified.

 1. First, I converted the input image to grayscale image.
 2. Then gaussian blur was applied to reduce the noise.
 3. After the gausian blur,  cany edge detection Algorithm was applied to detect edges from the blurred image.